Leadenhall Street: South side

-One Leadenhall – a 36-storey office building, including a 5-storey base with a grid of pre-cast concrete and glass panels, and a recessed glass tower above, designed by Make Architects.
-Construction started in 2021.
+One Leadenhall – a 36-storey office building, including a 5-storey base with a grid of pre-cast concrete and glass panels, and a recessed glass tower above, designed by Make Architects and built during 2021-24.
 The site was part of the Roman basilica in the 2nd century, and was occupied by the original Leaden Hall, first recorded in 1309.

 Side street: Whittington Avenue leading to Leadenhall Market.

-7-10 Leadenhall Street – a 6-storey office building, built in 1924–27.
-It was the head office of Friends Provident during 1929–57.
+7-10 Leadenhall Street – a 6-storey office building, built in 1924–1927.
+It was the head office of Friends Provident during 1929–1957.
 It was occupied by the Iraqi Rafidain Bank until it went into liquidation in 2008.
 The building was acquired shortly after by the Iraqi Ministry of Foreign Affairs, initially used as a Commercial Attaché to its main embassy in Kensington.
 The Ministry still retains the freehold interest in the property, although the building has been vacant for a number of years.
 The building was briefly taken over by the Occupy London movement in January 2012.

-11 Leadenhall Street - a 6-storey 3-bay office building, built in 1912 for the Bank of Adelaide.
+11 Leadenhall Street – a 6-storey 3-bay office building, built in 1912 for the Bank of Adelaide.
 It was later occupied by the National Westminster Bank.